-Rattling the wooden planks in the bleachers at Barrett Stadium.

 -CB conversations on the way to and from a Permian playoff game.

--The Roll Calls for fans waiting to buy playoff tickets the next
+-The Roll Calls for fans waiting to buy playoff tickets the next morning.

 -Opponents chanting "No Mo Mojo" or "Mojo Who?".